 - What are your members like?
 Most of our members are mature.
 Some are still working.
 Some have retired.
 Only three are grumpy and they stick together.
 All our members like boating.
 Most are interested in spending a lot of time on their boats doing some serious cruising.
 For some, that is still a dream to be fulfilled.
 A good many were once died-in-the-wool sailors who now find comfort in the warm, dry pilothouse of their cruising motor vessel, happy to be making 9 knots right into the headwind.

 - How do I join?
 The best way is to JOIN online, right here on our website.

 - How much does it cost?
 Membership (for 2007) is just $25 per couple (or individual if you are single) if you want to download the quarterly DeFever Cruisers MAGAZINE.
 If you want to have the Magazine mailed to you in the USA, the total cost is $35 per year.
 Non-USA members must download the Magazine.

 - How many people are members?
-Our membership has grown to over 450.
-Since most of the memberships are actually couples, the total number of people is about 900.
-Check the Member STATS page on this website for the latest.
+Our membership is about 350 active.
+Since most of the memberships are actually couples, the total number of people is about 700.

 - I live in Finland.
 Can I join?
 Yes, and we will put you in touch with other members who live in Finland and Sweden.
 We have members around the world.

 - How would I find other boats to cruise with?
 Fly our DF Cruisers Burgee from your bow staff and watch for other member boats.
 Read the DeFever Cruisers NEWS to see who is going to be cruising where.
 Attend our rendezvous and meet members.